 Output Indicators Annual Target Q1 Q2 Q3 Q4 1.
-Number of SCM training sessions conducted on SCM prescripts and best practice.
-Conduct 3 training sessions on SCM prescripts and best practises.
+Number of SCM training conducted on the new procurement regulations.
+Conduct 3 training sessions on the new procurement regulations.
 NA 1 training session for the Municipalities.
 1 training session for Public entities.
 1 training session for Provincial Departments.
-2. Number of SCM prescripts reviewed in line with SCM legislative developments.
-Review 16 procurement policies in line with SCM legislative developments.
-4 Procurement policies.
-4 Procurement policies.
-4 Procurement policies.
-4 Procurement policies.
-3. Number of reports produced on the status of Bid Appeals Tribunal and Municipal Bid Appeals Tribunal.
+2. Number of reports produced on the Implementation of the Annual Procurement Plans by public sector institutions.
+10 Reports on submission of quarterly reports on the implementation of Procurement Plans.
+3 Reports 3 Reports 2 Reports 2 Reports 3.
+Number of SCM prescripts/policies Reviewed in line with the PPPFA 2(1)d.
+Review 16 procurement policies for new regulations in line with PPPFA 2(1)d.
+4 procurement policies.
+4 procurement policies.
+4 procurement policies.
+4 procurement policies.
+4. Number of reports produced on the status of Bid Appeals Tribunal and Municipal Bid Appeals Tribunal.
 4 reports on the status of current bid appeals.
+1 Report 1 Report.
 1 Report.
 1 Report.
-1 Report.
-1 Report.
-4. Number of Contract Management training sessions conducted at public sector institutions.
-3 Training Sessions on contract management framework.
+5. Number of Contract Management training sessions conducted at Departments, Municipalities and Public Entities.
+3 Training Session on contract management framework.
 N/A 1 Training session for Municipalities.
-1 Training session for Provincial Departments.
-1 Training session for Public Entities.
-5. Number of reports produced on the distribution of procurement spend to the targeted groups.
-4 reports on the distribution of procurement spend to the targeted groups.
-1 Report.
-1 Report.
-1 Report.
-1 Report.
+1 Training session for Provincial Departments 1 Training session for Public Entities 6.
+Number of reports produced on the distribution of procurement spend to targeted groups.
+4 reports on the distribution of spend and commodities to the targeted group.
+1 Report 1 Report 1 Report 1 Report

-Sub-pr ogramme - A ccounting Practice s (Financial Reporting) Outcome Outputs Output Indicators Audited Performance Estimated Performance MTEF Targets 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Improved Audit Outcomes for the Province.
-Public Sector Institutions supported in financial management in order to Number of reports produced on financial management support provided to departments.
-New New New New 6 5 5 improve audit outcomes.
-Number of reports produced on financial management support provided to public entities.
-New New New New 5 5 5 Number of reports produced on asset management support provided to public sector institutions.
-New New New New 4 5 5 Reports on institutions level of compliance on payment of suppliers within 30 days.
-Number of consolidated Instruction Note 34 reports produced on compliance to Payment of valid suppliers invoices within 30 days.
-12 12 12 12 12 12 12 Condonation of Irregular Expenditure in the Province.
-Number of Irregular expenditure condonation requests assessed in compliance with the Irregular Expenditure Framework.
-New New New 18 30 36 36 Training sessions facilitated on Financial Management (PFMA) at Public Sector Institutions in the province.
+Sub-prog ramme - Accounti ng Practices Outcome Outputs Output Indicators Audi ted Performan ce Estimated Performance MTEF Targets 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Improved Audit Outcomes for the Province.
+Public Sector Institutions supported in financial management in order to improve audit outcomes.
+Number of departments supported in financial management on agreed specific focus areas.
+New New 11 5 2 3 3 Number of public entities supported in financial management on agreed specific focus areas.
+New New New New 1 1 2 Number of public sector institutions (departments and public entities) supported in asset management on agreed specific focus areas.
+New New New New 2 2 3 Reports on institutions level of compliance on payment of suppliers within 30 days.
+Number of consolidated Instruction Note 34 reports to National Treasury (NT) on compliance to Payment of valid suppliers invoices within 30 days.
+12 12 12 12 12 12 12

+Condonation of Irregular Expenditure in the Province.
+Percentage of Irregular expenditure condonation requests assessed in compliance with the Irregular Expenditure Framework, within 3 months of receipt of the request.
+New New New 18 100% 100% 100% Training sessions facilitated on Financial Management (PFMA) at Public Sector Institutions in the province.
 Number of Training sessions facilitated.
 New New New New 5 5 5

-Output Indicators Annual Target Q1 Q2 Q3 Q4 Number of reports produced on financial management support provided to departments.
-6 N/A 4 1 1 Number of reports produced on financial management support provided to public entities.
-5 N/A 3 1 1 Number of reports produced on asset management support provided to public sector institutions.
-4 N/A 2 1 1 Number of consolidated Instruction Note 34 reports produced on compliance to Payment of valid suppliers invoices within 30 days.
-12 3 3 3 3 Number of Irregular expenditure condonation requests assessed in compliance with the Irregular Expenditure Framework.
-30 N/A 8 11 11 Number of Training sessions facilitated.
+Output Indicators Annual Target Q1 Q2 Q3 Q4 1.
+Number of departments supported in financial management on agreed specific focus areas.
+2 2 2 2 2 2.
+Number of public entities supported in financial management on agreed specific focus areas.
+1 1 1 1 1 3.
+Number of public sector institutions (departments and public entities) supported in asset management on agreed specific focus areas.
+2 2 2 2 2 4.
+Number of consolidated Instruction Note 34 reports to National Treasury (NT) on compliance to Payment of valid suppliers invoices within 30 days.
+12 3 3 3 3 5.
+Percentage of Irregular expenditure condonation requests assessed in compliance with the Irregular Expenditure Framework. within 3 months of receipt of the request 100% 100% 100% 100% 100% 6.
+Number of Training sessions facilitated.
 5 1 1 1 2